ACINQ/eclair/docs/Cluster.md

 #### Private key

 In production, we highly recommend using AWS Secrets manager to provide the node private key.
 This is done by setting `eclair.front.priv-key-provider=aws-sm`.
-Default secret name is "node-priv-key", but it is configurable with `eclair.front.aws-sm.aws-sm.priv-key-name`
+Default secret name is "node-priv-key", but it is configurable with `eclair.front.aws-sm.priv-key-name`

 #### Configuration